 - Review the support and progress

 As part of this approach, every child with SEND will have an individualised SEND Support Plan that describes the child’s needs, outcomes & provision to meet those needs.
 Parents’/carers’ and child/YP’ (where appropriate) views are integral to this process.
-A small percentage of children and young people with significant and/or complex needs may require an assessment that could lead to an Education, Health and Care Plan.

 An Education, Health and Care Plan (EHCP): An education, health and care (EHC) plan is for children and young people aged up to 25 who need more support than is available through special educational needs support.
 EHC plans identify educational, health and social needs and set out the additional support to meet those needs.
 Children at this level have their plans initiated and ceased by the Local Authority but are reviewed and monitored by the school and parents at least annually.
 This is then broken down into termly targets on a SEND support plan.